JamesHizon/Step-6-Open-ended-Capstone/README.md

 ### Uploaded Files
 This repository will include the following 3 items:
-1. Jupyter Notebook file that I used via EMR Notebook on AWS.
+1. Jupyter Notebook file that I used via EMR Notebook on AWS
 2. Snapshot of AWS EMR Cluster creation
-3. Snapshot of AWS EMR Notebook.
+3. Snapshot of AWS EMR Notebook
-4. Snapshot of AWS S3 Bucket used to store data.
+4. Snapshot of AWS S3 Bucket used to store data

 ### Challenge:
 There wasn't sufficient space on EMR Cluster to download all of first ~1000 files, so I tried to start a new cluster to begin trying to download the next 1000 files.
 Thus, there will be a gap in regards to dates, but the cool thing is that I can still try and get nearly 100 GBs of data uploaded as well as diversity of data ranging from first six months of 2021 and span to 6 months within the intersection of the end of 2019 and early 2020.